Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 After you save the changes, refresh the page and press the `Buy me a coffee` button.
 You'll get an alert with the message `Buy me a coffee button was pressed!`.

-We're going to implement the Plug process in the function `onButtonPress`.
+We can now implement the Plug processes in the function `onButtonPress`.

 ## Plug implementation 👷🏻‍♀️

-Open the file `app.js` in your code editor and let's work in the `onButtonPress` function.

-Our plan is very simple, request a transfer through Plug's of a certain amount, for a Coffee.
+Open the file `app.js` in your code editor and edit the `onButtonPress` function body, as we want to request a transfer of a certain amount via Plug.

 We can break it down in the following steps:

 - [Detect the Plug extension](#detect-the-plug-extension)
 - [Check if there's enough balance](#check-if-theres-enough-balance)
 - [Request to transfer](#request-to-transfer)
-- On success, displays the success message
-- On error, displays the error message
+- On success or error, display a message

 ## Detect the Plug extension 🔎

 Firstly, we check if the end-user has the Plug extension in the current browser, as documented in the [Getting started guide](/getting-started).

-Also, noticed that we make the function [asynchronous](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+Notice that we make the function [asynchronous](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), as we're dealing with a network request.

 ```js
 async function onButtonPress() {